-If your witness is an official or notary, they must print their title instead of an address.
+If your witness is an official or notary, they must print their title.
 Notaries must also affix their stamp.

 - Seal the envelope. - 6 Put the signature envelope into the larger white return envelope to protect your private information from view - Seal the envelope. - Return your ballot by Election Day to the address on the return envelope Ballots may not be delivered to your polling place.